CSCfi/csc-user-guide/docs/apps/gromacs.md

 ## Usage

-Initialize recommended version of Gromacs on Puhti-rhel8 like this:
+Initialize recommended version of Gromacs on Puhti like this:

 ```bash
 module purge